lma000/ANGSD/README.md

 Files for the ANGSD final project.

+Final Report:
+- `final.html` is the compiled version of the final report, detailing the methods and results.
+- `final.Rmd` is the interactive R Markdown file used to generate the report, with executable code.

 Files:
 - `tsv` is a metadata file that contains information about RNA-seq runs from this [GEO dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198063), presented in the paper [Translatome profiling in fatal familial insomnia implicates TOR signaling in somatostatin neurons](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9531780) by Bauer et. al. (2022).
 - `conditions` is a file with 3 lines, each corresponding to a relevant genotype: Control, FFI, and CJD.
 This file is used as input for a number of the scripts to sepearate conditions into different folders or files.